 Sean and his band have performed for Arizona Governor Jane Hull, Phoenix Mayors Terry Goddard, Phil Gordon, and Greg Stanton, the Seattle Sounders MLS Soccer Team, and members of the Chicago Cubs, San Francisco Giants, California Angels, and Seattle Mariners baseball teams.
 Sean and his band have performed numerous times at every major resort in the Phoenix area including the Scottsdale Princess, Arizona Biltmore, The Camelback Inn, The Phoenician, and the J.W.
 Marriot at Desert Ridge.
 They have also performed at events and venues such as the Glendale Glitters Holiday Spectacular, the Chandler Ostrich Festival, the Tempe Festival of the Arts, the Phoenix Zoo, the Desert Botanical Gardens, the Scottsdale Center for the Arts, University of Phoenix Stadium, and Veteran's Memorial Coliseum.

 Sean and his band have performed at events with attendance as small as ten people or as large as one thousand people.
-For smaller engagements, Sean often performs as a solo musician on steel drums by playing along with prerecorded music tracks.
+For smaller engagements, Sean can perform as a solo musician on steel drums by playing along with prerecorded music tracks.
 Or, for more energy and variety, there is the option of adding additional live instruments such as the tenor pan steel drum, double second steel drums, triple-cello steel drums, guitar, congas, keyboard, marimba, vibes, or drum set by adding one or more members of Sean's band "Volcano".
-If you are looking for a way to turn your event into a great event, Sean Mireau and the Volcano Island Band is the way to go!
+If you are looking for a way to turn your event into a great event, Sean Mireau and the Volcano Island Band is worth a look!

 Sean Mireau has been performing as a professional musician since he was 14 years old.
-For him, playing music is not a hobby or something he does in his spare time, like it is for most "musicians".
 Sean has invested thousands of hours and thousands of dollars in order to provide the highest quality service he possibly can.
-He has spent thousands of hours transcribing songs, creating custom musical arrangements, and learning to play the steel drums and other instruments.
+He has spent literally thousands of hours transcribing songs, creating custom musical arrangements, and learning to play the steel drums and other instruments.
 Sean plays the tenor pan steel drum, the double-second steel drums, double-guitar steel drums, ukulele, marimba, vibes, timpani, drum set, congas, and numerous Latin percussion instruments.
 The steel drums Sean plays are authentic hand-made instruments imported from the Caribbean island of Trinidad.
-Sean has spent 20 years searching for and obtaining the highest quality steel drums he possibly can and personally owns over 25 drums.
+Sean has spent over 20 years searching for and obtaining the highest quality steel drums he possibly can and personally owns over 25 drums.
 He started playing steel drums as a member of the Arizona State University "Pandevils" steel drum band.
 Sean is a degreed musician having studied music at Central Arizona College and Arizona State University.
 While studying music at ASU, Sean performed in over 50 concerts and recitals as a soloist and as a member of the ASU Jazz Band, Percussion Ensemble, Symphony Orchestra, New Music Ensemble, Steel Drum Band, and numerous jazz combos.
 Sean has toured the United States and performed as a member of the Sunset Regiment Drum and Bugle Corps from Tucson, Arizona and as a member of the Velvet Knights Drum and Bugle Corps from Anaheim, California.
 Sean has performed in 23 states nationally and his international performance locations include Canada, Turkey, Italy, Greece, and Spain.

 What are steel drums?
 Steel drums are 55-gallon drums or oil barrels that have been hammered and shaped by hand into musical instruments.
 They originated on the Caribbean island of Trinidad in the early 1950s, often have a chrome finish, can range in price from $500 to $5,000, and must be re-tuned regularly.